 I’ve been a member of the Rare Breeds Trust of Australia for a number of years.
 I came on as a Director in 2023 to support the membership role.
 In addition to Membership Coordinator, I now also coordinate the Breeder Directories, edit the Trust Newsletters, handle the Poultry Species Coordinator role, and support the management and maintenance of the Trust website.

-Since retiring to small acreage on the NSW South Coast I've had time to get more serious about breeding rare breed chickens.
+Since moving to small acreage on the NSW South Coast I've got more serious about breeding rare breed chickens.
 After road testing quite a few breeds I now breed Bantam Brahma and Faverolles.
-The Bantam Brahma in particular still has a number of "type" challenges in relation to the Australian poultry standards since its recreation in Australia in the late 1980s.
-I’m part of a group of other breeders focussing on improving type in the Bantam Brahma.
-I’m more interested in poultry genetics than I thought possible, and wish I had paid more attention in high school to Mendel’s work!
+The Bantam Brahma in particular still has a number of "type" challenges in relation to the Australian poultry standards since its recreation

 Ethical engagement with the natural world is important to me.
 Working with animals according to their physical, social and emotional needs is fundamental to the ways I think about my animal husbandry.